digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 Walkthrough
 ===========

-After the QS is installed and running, confirm that you are in the quickstart subdirectory of the CN QS.
+After the App Quickstart is installed and running, confirm that you are in the quickstart subdirectory of the CN App Quickstart.

 Open an incognito browser.